 The climate on Vinson is generally controlled by the polar ice cap’s high-pressure system, creating predominantly stable conditions but, as in any polar climate, high winds and snowfall are a possibility.
 Though the annual snowfall on Vinson is low, high winds can cause base camp accumulations up to 46 centimetres (18 in) in a year.
 During the summer season, November through January, there are 24 hours of sunlight and average temperature of -30 °C (-20 °F).

 Paul arrived in Antarctica at the end of December 2013 and with favourable weather was able to get to the research station at Union Glacier aboard the IL76 Russian military transport jet a day early.
 Once our team hit the ice progress was rapid, jetting to Vinson Base Camp aboard a Canadian twin-otter aircraft.
 The team had an average temperature of -28C with a summit temperature of -38C.
 Conditions throughout were fantastic and on January 5th 2013 the entire team stood on the summit, with Paul becoming the first Longford native to reach the peak of Antarctica.

-For Vinson Massif, getting the funds together is one of the biggest challenges.
+For Mount Vinson, getting the funds together is one of the biggest challenges.
 At €33,000 you can bet anyone willing to invest that kind of money is going to be in top shape to guarantee the best outcome.
 The vast majority of climbers attempting it are experienced (hence high success rate).